 I have been creating spaces for 'skilful group discussion' (Thornton, 2016: 6), where groups and teams come together to make sense of what they find themselves doing in organisational settings, for almost two decades now.
-And as I reflect upon what I have found myself doing, as a facilitator of these spaces/sessions during the course of my career, it is tempting to split the development of my thinking/practice into three very distinct phases - before, during and after the DMan.
-However, this would merely be a convenient post-rationalisation of what has been a much more fragmented and fragmentary development process.
-A more accurate description is that for many years I have been endeavouring to help individuals, groups and teams to think together, and over the last decade I have found myself exploring and experimenting with group analytic thinking/practice with a view to doing this in a more 'skilful' way.
+And as I reflect upon what I have been doing, as a facilitator of these spaces/sessions during my career, it is tempting to split the development of my thinking/practice into three very neat phases - before, during, and after the DMan.
+However, this would merely be a convenient post-rationalisation of what was a much more fragmented and fragmentary development process.
+A more accurate description is that for many years I have been endeavouring to help individuals, groups, and teams to think together, and over the last decade, I have found myself exploring and experimenting with group analytic thinking/practice with a view to doing this in a more 'skilful' way.

-In this chapter, I explore my current thinking/practice in relation to working with groups and teams, comparing and contrasting this complexity approach with my former praxis, centred as it was around action learning (Revans, 1980).
-However, rather than arguing that taking a complexity approach problematises the use of action learning as a leadership development activity, I contend that there are more similarities than differences between the complexity approach that I am taking and Revans' (ibid.) philosophy, and that action learning has its place.
-In contrast to previous chapters, the reflective narrative from my experience appears toward the end of the chapter as a series of short reflections, following on from a vignette from a colleague who is also taking a complexity approach to working with groups of managers.
-The discussion of the emerging themes is weaved between the narratives as they arise.
+In this chapter, I explore my current thinking/practice in relation to working with groups and teams by comparing it to my former praxis, centred as it was around action learning (Revans, 1980).
+However, rather than problematising the use of action learning in leadership development, I contend that (i) there are more similarities than differences between the complexity approach and Revans' original philosophy, and (ii) that action learning has its place.
+Following an introduction to action learning sets and Revans' thinking, I share a series of reflective narrative accounts of my experience tracing the development of my thinking in relation to group analytic ways of working with groups, interspersed with a vignette from a colleague who is also taking a complexity approach to working with groups.